Na Kluea, Samut Prakan: History

 Its name "Na Kluea" means "salt farm" since most of the occupation of the locals in the past was salt farming.
 The area was originally called "Ban Sakhla" with a long history dating back to the late Sukhothai and early Ayutthaya periods.

-The milestone of Ban Sakhla took place in the early Rattanakosin period, corresponds to the King Rama I's reign when the Nine Armies War (1785–86), the last great war between Siam (now Thailand) and Burma (now Myanmar) occurred.
+The milestone of Ban Sakhla took place in the early Rattanakosin period, corresponds to the King Rama I's reign when the Nine Armies War (1785–86), the last great war between Siam (present-day Thailand) and Burma (present-day Myanmar) occurred.
 In those days, all the able-bodied men in the village were conscripted for military service leaving only the women, children and old folks behind.
 When a raiding party of Burmese foraging for food threatened the village, the women rallied everyone and fought off the Burmese.
-From then on, the village was known as "Ban Sao Kla" (village of courage young women), Ban Sao Kla overtime became Ban Sakhla.
+From then on, the village was known as "Ban Sao Kla" (village of courage young women), which over time became Ban Sakhla.